 Step 1: Open a NJBEST 529 Plan at birth.
 Capture the $750 NJBEST match if income qualifies.
 Begin contributing up to $10,000 per year to maximize the NJ state deduction.
 Choose an age-based portfolio that automatically shifts from equities to bonds as the child approaches college.

 Step 2: Open a Trump Account at birth.
-Capture the $1,000 government seed contribution.
+Capture the $1,000 federal government seed contribution (available for U.S. citizen children born 2025-2028 under IRC §6434; this seed is SEPARATE from and does NOT count against the $5,000 annual contribution limit under IRC §530A(b)(2)).
+Contributions cannot be accepted before July 4, 2026.
 Contribute up to $5,000 per year (or less, depending on your budget after 529 contributions).
-If your employer offers Section 128 contributions, ensure you are enrolled — this is free money.
+If your employer offers Section 128 contributions, ensure you are enrolled - up to $2,500/year is excluded from federal income (NJ does not conform; the $2,500 remains taxable NJ wages).

 Step 3: Prioritize based on your family's situation.